Who am I?

 True to its name, I experienced an intense spiritual conversion which reignited my desire for God.
 I made a thorough examination of conscience before the Blessed Sacrament and cried through my “deathbed confession” (where you confess every venial or mortal sin that you have ever committed)!
 When Archbishop prayed over me with the monstrance in hand; I was healed, rested in the Spirit and given the gift of tongues.

 I flew to the U.S. the very next day.

 Soon after our reunion, we prayed for and welcomed a beautiful child.
 The prospect of becoming parents fueled our desire to understand and impart our childhood faith to our offspring.
 By God’s grace, YouTube prompted my husband to watch a video on the channel, Sensus Fidelium.
 Listening to Father Chad Ripperger’s podcasts was his conversion experience.

-The Georgia Tech Catholic Center (GTCC), and in particular, our chaplain, Father Joshua Allen (FJA), played an instrumental part in our faith formation.
-It helped that the GTCC offers daily mass, daily confession, bible studies for graduate students and young professionals, amongst others.
+The Georgia Tech Catholic Center (GTCC), and in particular, our chaplain, Father Joshua Allen (FJA), plays an instrumental part in our adult and current faith formation.
+It helps that the GTCC offers daily mass, daily confession, bible studies for graduate students and young professionals, amongst others.
 FJA even started a couples group with a few of us married couples, with/ without children.

-We even got to venerate the International Pilgrim Virgin Statue of Our Lady of Fatima in April 2017 and FJA enrolled me in the brown scapular that the Carmelites distributed for free.
+We were blessed to be able to venerate the International Pilgrim Virgin Statue of Our Lady of Fatima in April 2017 and FJA enrolled me in the brown scapular that the Carmelites distributed for free.

 FJA’ powerful annual women’s silent retreat also taught me to listen to God amidst the busy.